Azure/azure-iot-sdk-java/upcoming_certificate_changes_readme.md

 For a more in depth explanation as to why the service is doing this, please see [this article](https://techcommunity.microsoft.com/t5/internet-of-things/azure-iot-tls-critical-changes-are-almost-here-and-why-you/ba-p/2393169).

-Users of this Java IoT SDK in particular will need to follow slightly different instructions in order to handle this upcoming change.
+## Java SDK Migration Steps

 Because this SDK currently reads its trusted certificates from source code rather than reading them from your physical device's certificate store, simply installing the DigiCert Global G2 CA root to your device's certificate store isn't sufficient to handle this transition.
 There are two ways to ensure that your device using this SDK can continue to connect to the service once this transition starts: